NikolasKotsikos/uReview/README.md

 * As a visitor I don't want to have to make an account so as to experience content in the app.

-* As a visitor I want to be able to sort and search posted reviews based on a variety of keywords.
+* As a visitor I want to be able to sort and search posted reviews based on a categories or keywords.

 ### Registered User UX